 For those who “graze” all day long (food and drink) there’s a higher risk of cavities.
 The problem is that there’s always bacteria feasting on leftover food, and that attacks the enamel of the teeth.

 Breaking a bad habit is not easy, but it becomes easier if the bad habit is replaced with a healthy habit.
 Reversing bad habits goes hand in hand with a preventive approach to oral health.
 And that means taking care of teeth and gums, having good eating habits, and getting regular check ups.

 On the surface, a regular semi-annual dental exam may not seem that important.
 Unfortunately, this is short-term thinking, mainly because of the importance of early diagnosis.
 The truth is, a regular dental examination is the best way to detect oral problems and ensure early treatment.

 At the Mackenzie Dental Centre, Dr. Lloyd Pedvis treats the entire family, offering treatments and procedures with an emphasis on prevention.
-From oral exams, to whitening, to cosmetics, to root canals, to implants, Dr. Pedvis will recommend the very best treatment protocol to suit the need.
+From oral exams, to whitening, to cosmetics, to root canal treatments, to implants, Dr. Pedvis will recommend the very best treatment protocol to suit the need.

-In Woodbridge, and throughout York Region, patients can contact the Mackenzie Dental Centre at 905-417-8700 or visit the website at www.mackenziedentalcentre.com for more information.
+In Woodbridge, and throughout York Region, patients can contact the Mackenzie Dental Centre at 905-417-8700 or contact us online for more information.